-Beginning with the 2022-2023 school year, the parent or legal guardian of a child who resides in Louisiana and who is age five by September thirtieth of the calendar year in which the school year begins though eighteen shall send the child to a public or nonpublic school, as defined by R.S.
-17:236 unless the child's parent or legal guardian opted to defer enrollment of his child in kindergarten pursuant to R.S.
+The parent or legal guardian of a child who resides in Louisiana and who is age five by September thirtieth of the calendar year in which the school year begins through eighteen shall send their child to a public or nonpublic school, as defined by R.S.
+17:236, unless the child's parent or legal guardian opted to defer enrollment of his child in kindergarten pursuant to R.S.
 17:151.3 (D) or the child graduates from high school prior to his eighteenth birthday.
 A child below the age of five who legally enrolls in school shall also be subject to the provisions of this Subpart.